elgs/jsonql/README.md

 # jsonql
-SQL like JSON query library in Golang.
+JSON query library in Golang.

 This library enables query against JSON.
 Currently supported operators are: (precedences from low to high, case insensitive)